Att välja tygblöjor

 Choosing cloth diapers

-Discover Elin's journey towards more sustainable parenting with cloth diapers.
-Gain insights, tips, and inspiration to make the transition to cloth diapers simple and rewarding.
+Discover Elin's journey towards a more sustainable parenting with cloth diapers.
+Get insights, tips and inspiration to make the transition to cloth diapers easy and rewarding.

-Welcome to a new post on our blog, where we aim to share experiences with cloth diapers – a world full of patterns, function, and sustainability.
+Welcome to a new post on our blog, where we want to share experiences with cloth diapers - a world full of pattern, function and durability.

-Today, we are thrilled to share a real parent's experiences and insights into choosing to use cloth diapers.
-Elin, a mother to two wonderful children, Lennon and Presley, generously shares her journey from disposable to cloth diapers in her family life.
+Today we have the pleasure of sharing with us the experiences and insights of a real parent regarding the choice of using cloth diapers.
+Elin, a mother of two wonderful children, Lennon and Presley, generously shares her journey from disposable diapers to cloth diapers in her family life.

-Her story is a reminder that every small step towards sustainability counts and that the path to finding the perfect choice for your family can be unique.
+Her story is a reminder that every small step towards sustainability counts and that the path to finding the perfect one for your family must be unique.

 Join us on this inspiring journey through Elin's words, and discover how cloth diapers can become part of a sustainable everyday life.

-My name is Elin, and I am a mom to Lennon (born '19) and Presley (born '22).
+My name is Elin and I am the mother of Lennon (f-19) and Presley (f-22).
 We started with cloth diapers when Lennon was 7 months old.
-With Presley, we began right after coming home from the hospital.
+With Presley, we started right after we got home from BB.

-Something to consider, as your child's body shape changes, there may be periods when certain diapers no longer work.
-They can later become functional again...
+Something to keep in mind is that as the child's body shape changes, there may be periods where some diapers no longer work.
+They may then come back to work a while later...

-Misconceptions about cloth diapers include that they need to be washed all the time.
-Currently, we do one to two cloth diaper laundry loads per week.
-Of course, there are more at the beginning when more diapers per day are used, but it's not like it needs to be washed all the time (depending on how many diapers you have, of course).
+Misconceptions about cloth diapers is that it is washed all the time.
+Right now we run one or two cloth diaper washes a week.
+There will of course be more in the beginning when more diapers/day are used, but it's not like it needs to be washed all the time (depending on how many diapers you have, of course).

 Another thing is the poop.
 Where does it go?
-That you're poking around in it with your fingers.
-There is rice paper that catches the poop once food has been introduced.
-Then you can just throw it away along with the poop.
+That you stand and poke it with your fingers, for example.
+There is rice paper to catch the poo once food has been introduced.
+You can then just throw that together with the poo.

-With breastfeeding alone, the poop dissolves in water, so it can be washed away in the machine without any preparation.
+When breastfeeding alone, the poo dissolves in water, so it can be washed away in the machine without any preliminary work.

-It's not worse than dealing with soiled clothes, which often happens with disposables.
-Cloth diapers are much more likely to be poop-tight!
+It's no worse than taking care of soiled clothes, which can often happen with throwaways.
+Cloth diapers hold poop much more often!

-We chose cloth diapers because Lennon got a red bottom from disposables, they smelled so bad before he even peed in them, and they crumbled apart.
+We chose cloth diapers because Lennon's butt turned red from disposables, they smelled so bad before he even peed in them and they crumbled.

-The advantage of cloth is that they don't smell, and the skin is much healthier.
-And they look nicer, both in appearance and so the child doesn't get the "hanging bum" that disposables give 😉
+The advantage of fabric is that they don't smell and the skin feels so much better.
+And it is nicer, both in appearance and so the child avoids the "hanging butt" that once gives 😉

-My favorites at TimeAhead are the diapers in Dalaskog and Dalablomster.
+My favorites at TimeAhead are the diapers in Dalascog and Dalablomster.
 Such wonderful prints!
-All models of their diapers fit us so well, but I would say that the older model of the 5-17kg pocket currently fits best of all here 🙂
+With us, all the models of their diapers fit so well, but I would probably say that the older model of the 5-17kg pocket right now fits the best of all here 🙂

-I am Emelie, founder and blogger here at Time Ahead Sweden.
-I am a mother to three children and driven by a passion for the environment and sustainable parenting.
-I have a great interest in making sustainable choices in everyday life, where my journey within sustainability really took off when I became a mother for the first time.
-I found it challenging and actually difficult to find good choices for a sustainable lifestyle as a parent.
+I'm Emelie, founder and writer here at Time Ahead Sweden.
+I am a mother of three children and am driven by a passion for the environment and sustainable parenting.
+I have a great interest in sustainable choices in everyday life, where my journey in sustainability started to take off when I myself became a mother for the first time.
+I found it challenging, and indeed difficult, to find good choices for a sustainable lifestyle as a parent.

 My ambition is to inspire about the benefits of sustainable lifestyle choices.
-At Time Ahead Sweden, I share my insights and experiences on how small changes can make a big difference, from sustainable alternatives for diaper changing to minimalism in everyday life.
+At Time Ahead Sweden, I share my insights and experiences on how small changes can make a big difference, everything from sustainable options for changing diapers to minimalism in everyday life.

 Back to blog